 • Limba romana.
 Manual pentru studentii strain! din anul pregatitor A1-A2, Cristina Valentina, Dafinoiu, Laura Elena, Pascale, Editura Universitara, Bucure § ti (2015).
-Additional material will be provided by the Department.

 - Task Based Learning modules that integrate real life situations within the context of the classroom.
 Learner; are expected to perform certain tasks in day to day life situations in groups. - The learners are encouraged to collaborate with their peers to complete specific projects assigned to them based on specific linguistic, communicative, analytical, enquiry based, co-cultural, problem-solving and other skills that they need to acquire. - The learners will be encouraged to evaluate their own learning process through regular self-assessment sheets. - By using latest tools of Information technology and social media, the learners will be given an opportunity to put in practice reading and writing skills in real life environment while communicating with their peers beyond classrooms.